Edvarda-E/INF3331/assignment5/README.md

 # Assignment 5
-This is the directory for assignment 5, done by Edvarda Eriksen (ererikse) enrolled in INF4331.
+This is the directory for Assignment 5, done by Edvarda Eriksen (ererikse) enrolled in INF4331.

 ## General notice
 This repository is on a 3-day extension period due to sickness and is not done yet!

+This assignment was solved on a Ubuntu 18.04 system, and has been tested on a Windows 10 WLS system.
 ## 5.1
 Running the script
 ```